mfyke/Bank-API/README.md

 # Bank-API

+This application is hosted at the following base URL: https://bank-api-1531.onrender.com/

 ## Description

 This project is a banking API that features password authentication using the `bcrypt` and `express-session` packages.
 It also uses the popular ORM Sequelize to interact with an PosgreSQL database and model the data.

 ## Specifications

-1. API uses the following models:
+1. This API uses the following models:

     * `account_type`